 Winchester Cathedral Crypt

 The Crypt is the oldest part of the Cathedral.
 During the winter months, most of the Crypt is closed because it floods.
 There was some water on the ground when I visited in February.
-At first, the closed-off space looks empty, then you see Anthony Gormley’s statue called Sound II.
-Anthony Gormley is a Buddhist but according to our tour guide, he said the Crypt was the most spiritual place he has ever been.
+At first, the closed-off space looks empty, then you see Antony Gormley’s statue called Sound II.
+Antony Gormley is a Buddhist but according to our tour guide, he said the Crypt was the most spiritual place he has ever been.
 The sculpture is called Sound because it is a person listening to his soul.
-Anthony Gormley is quickly becoming one of my favorite artists.
+Antony Gormley is quickly becoming one of my favorite artists.
 I just love this piece, and I also loved his work that we saw at the San Francisco Museum of Art.

 I enjoyed the guided tour but at times it was hard to hear with all the construction noise.
 The tour lasted an hour and afterward, I felt like I needed a little more time to check out some of the spots in the Cathedral that we just walked by.
 It seems like a lot of people left as soon as the tour was over.
 I decided to go back to the Crypt and I had it all to myself!